 The secret weapon most teachers miss (and how the triple tax advantage works)

+I'll be honest — for most of my career, I had no idea the HSA even existed.
 That changed when I started listening to the ChooseFI podcast — specifically episodes 161 and 257.
 A personal finance educator named Jackie Cummings Koski broke down the HSA in a way that made my jaw drop.
 She also did an incredible episode on the Journey To Launch podcast (episode 40).
 I was so fired up that I actually emailed her with questions — and she got right back to me.

 From there, I went down the rabbit hole.
 More podcasts.
 More research.
 And the more I learned, the more I couldn't believe what I'd been missing.